bt-sync/sync-docker/README.md

            resilio/sync
 ```

-Do not create directories at the root of `/mnt/mounted_folders` from the Sync webui since they will not be mounted on the host.
+Do not create directories at the root of `/mnt/mounted_folders` from the Sync webui since they will not be mounted to the host.

 ### Miscellaneous